Demographics of Filipino Americans: Hawaii

 Filipino Americans welcoming the commanding officer of the Philippine Navy's Gregorio del Pilar at Pearl Harbor.

+Filipinos had immigrated to the Kingdom of Hawaii in the 19th century; Filipinos were in Hawaii as early as 1853.
+In 1906, the brought fifteen Filipinos to Hawaii; they were from the Ilocos region.
 From 1909 to 1934, Hawaiian sugar plantations recruited Filipinos, later known as sakadas; by 1932 Filipinos made up the majority of laborers on Hawaiian sugar plantations.
 In 1920, Filipinos were the fifth largest population by race in Hawaii, with 21,031 people.
 By 1930, the population of Filipinos in Hawaii had nearly tripled to 63,052.
 As late as 1940, the population of Filipinos in the Territory of Hawaii outnumbered Filipinos in the continental United States.
+In 1950, there were 61,062 Filipinos in Hawaii, increasing to 69,070 in 1960, and 95,353 in 1970.
 In 1970, the Honolulu metropolitan area alone had a population of 66,653 Filipinos, the largest Filipino population in any metropolitan area in the United States.

 According to the 2000 Census, the state of Hawaii had a Filipino population of over 275,000, with over 191,000 living on the island of Oahu; of those, 102,000 were immigrants.
-Furthermore, Filipinos made up the third largest ethnicity among Asian Pacific Americans, while making up the majority of the populations of Kauai and Maui counties.
+Furthermore, Filipinos made up the third largest ethnicity among Asian Pacific Americans, while making up the majority of the populations of Kauaʻi and Maui counties.
 In June 2002, representatives from the Arroyo Administration and local leaders presided over the grand opening and dedication of the Filipino Community Center in Waipahu.
 In the 2010 census, Filipino Americans became the largest Asian ethnicity in Hawaii, partially due to the declining population of the state's Japanese Americans.
 In 2011, four percent of all Filipino immigrants in the U.S. resided in the Honolulu metro area, and were 43% of all immigrants in the Honolulu metro area as well.
 Filipino immigrants in Hawaii made up six per cent of all Filipino immigrants in the United States.